6. Public vs private body parts

 Independent or Small Group

-Include a quote from the text, "From my head to my toes, I can say what goes" using the Student Activity Sheet: Speech bubble.
+Have students recite the saying, "From my head to my toes, I can say what goes".